GT-Analytics/fuam-basic/README.md

 Optionally, you can use two other FUAM Basic reports:
 - On-Prem Gateway Logs Ad-hoc Analyzer
 - Tabular Model Meta Data Analyzer (TMMDA)

+### Architecture

+The architecture of FUAM is built on **Fabric items** like Pipelines, Notebooks, Lakehouses, Semantic models and Power BI reports.
+We have built the component in a **modular structure**, which helps you to extend FUAM with your own modules.
+This architecture design helps to maintain the solution also with ease.

+The **data ingestion** logic is orchastrated and parametizable, which allows to use the main orchestration pipeline for initial and incremental data loads.
+**FUAM Lakehouse** is one of the core component in the architecture.
+All the data is transformed and persisted in a way, which open amazing capabilities analyzing the collected data in a semantic model with DirectLake mode.
 ![image](https://github.com/GT-Analytics/fuam-basic/blob/main/assets/FUAM_basic_architecture.png)

 ### FUAM Reporting